-These results show an increase in the values and then a decrease towards the end.
+These results show an increase in the values and then a decrease toward the end.
 This corresponds to the fire spreading across the three different fuel models under different terrain conditions coupled with limited burnable space.
-Again our simulation model demonstrates the capability of simulating fire spread under non-uniform terrain conditions.
+Again, our simulation model demonstrates the capability of simulating fire spread under nonuniform terrain conditions.

-5.1.4 Experiment 4 - Fire Spread Under the Influence of Water in a Uniform Forest
+5.1.4 Experiment 4: Fire Spread under the Influence of Water in a Uniform Forest

 The fourth experiment tests the influence of water or rain on fire spread behavior.
-In this experiment the wind speed and direction were again set at 8.048kmh (2.2352 m/s) in the north direction (0 degrees).
+In this experiment, the wind speed and direction were again set at 8.048 kmh (2.2352 m/sec) in the north direction (0 degrees).
 The forest fuel model NFFL-4 (chaparral) was used.
-We considered a fire fighting scenario where water is poured on the forest cells from north to south against the major spread direction at 0.2679 m/s.
-Here we allow cells to transition from a dry state to a wet state according to the fire fighting rules defined in Section 2.3.
+We considered a firefighting scenario in which water is poured on the forest cells from north to south against the major spread direction at 0.2679 m/sec.
+Here we allow cells to transition from a dry state to a wet state according to the firefighting rules defined in section 2.3.
 We arbitrarily sample from the uniform distribution with $\alpha_1 = uniform$ (0, 0.5) and $\alpha_2 = uniform$ (0.5, 1.0) for the first and second cases of the fire suppression rules, respectively.
 Figure 19 shows the experimental results.